safebootup/FJDEFILETFNCRACKER/README.md

-you can also press = for automation(it will automatically press space for you) but I wouldnt recommend doing that. its easy to forget its in the background you MUST hold Space until the program stops to quit automation
+you can also press = for automation(it will automatically press space for you) but I wouldnt recommend doing that. its easy to forget its in the background or just dump massive lines of text while trying to code.
+YOU MUST HOLD SPACE UNTIL THE PROGRAM STOPS TO END AUTOMATION IF IT IS TYPING IT WONT READ YOUR KEY PRESS